cscart/docs/en/developer_guide/core/event_notifications.rst

 To add a message:

 #.
-Create a class that implements the ``\Tygh\Notifications\Messages\IMessage`` interface or extends the existing class of messages.
+Add a provider for the message data.
+The provider must implement the ``\Tygh\Notifications\DataProviders\IDataProvider`` interface or extend an existing base data provider class.

 #.
-Add the message provider—a factory method in the message class or a method in a separate message factory.
+Specify that provider in the event schema for the specific transport.

 #.
-Implement the message provider (``MessageProvider``)—write all the necessary logic for receiving the data that the transport needs from the event data.
+In the events schema, specify the rules for processing the input data passed to the dispatcher.

-#.
-Specify that provider in the event schema for the specific transport.

 ++++++++++++++++++++++++++++++++++
 How to Add a Message Sent to Email